 He pulled the truck off the side of the road, opened the door and climbed almost as quickly as he halted our forward movement.
 My hand, still braced against the glove compartment from the sudden stop, had not moved even after he already closed the door behind him.
 Engine trouble?
 Did we hit an animal?

 I wanted simply to enjoy the scenery before we put the mountains and the weekend behind us and escape the place where my mind unwillingly traveled only remembering just the tranquility of the forest.
 Buried in hate and images I wanted to extract from my mind, looking out the truck window to see beauty would suffice, but now I could barely hold my head up to see where he went, or why we stopped.
 I hated that this beautiful, tranquil, powerful scenery was now tangled in my most horrific recollections.
 The contrast between the two battled violently in my gut.

 I suddenly realized how thankful I was that he pulled over regardless of his reason.
 My abdomen burned with the upheaval of pains clinging to tortured memories.
 The vivid images I didn’t describe to him still appeared in front of my eyes.
 My stomach tightened for a reason.
 I quickly unbuckled my seat belt, opened the door, and practically fell out of the truck spewing and hurling into the grassy shoulder.
 Ever since I left Texas, Jason tumbled farther into my past, and I thought I pushed him far enough back that he didn’t make me suffer, but clearly it was not far enough.

-My brain connected the words into the simplified version I could speak, and the rest, the words I couldn’t tell the Lumberjack, the images I didn’t want to describe, were forcing themselves out vehemently, rancid and noxious contaminating the solitude and silence of the mountains.
+My brain connected the images into the simplified version I could speak, and the rest, the words I couldn’t tell the Lumberjack, the images I didn’t want to describe, were forcing themselves out vehemently, rancid and noxious contaminating the solitude and silence of the mountains.
 Yet again, my awkwardness overtook me.
 I squatted down to keep myself from falling over, and spent several minutes emptying the taste of pain from my system.